ruchinmunjal/anchor/README.md

 - Drift (mobile) and IndexedDB (web) store notes locally.
 - All edits work offline.
 - Sync is triggered automatically on connectivity change or at periodic intervals.
-- Background sync (mobile) is powered by workmanager.
 - Conflicts use last‑write‑wins logic.

 ---